CloudLabsAI-Azure/AIW-Hybrid-cloud-solutions/HOL-1/01-Getting-Started-with-Azure-Arc-Existing-AAD-Account.md

     ![](.././media/remediation-next.png)

 1. On **Non-compliance messages** blade, enter following message ```Log Analytics agent is not installed```.
 This message will be displayed when linux machine will be non compliant.
-Now, click on teh **Review + create**.
+Now, click on the **Review + create**.

     ![](.././media/non-com-message.png)

-1. On **Review + create** blade, select **Create**.
+1. On **Review + create** blade, select **Create** to confirm.

     ![](.././media/createv2.png)

-1. Now, once the policy assignment is created, you will see Deploy Log Analytics Workspace for Linux on the assigned policies list in Compliant state.
-It will deploy the Log Analytics Workspace in **ubuntu-k8s** Hyper-V guest VM.
-Once Log Analytics Workspace is deployed in the ubuntu-k8s VM, compliance state will be updated to **Compliant**.
-It will take 20-30 minutes.
+1. Now, once the policy assignment is created, you will see Deploy Log Analytics Workspace for Linux on the assigned policies list in **Not started** state.
+It will start to deploy the Log Analytics Agent in **ubuntu-k8s** Hyper-V guest VM.
+Once Log Analytics Agent is deployed in the ubuntu-k8s VM, compliance state will be updated to **Compliant**.
+It will take around 20-30 minutes for the process.
+You can move ahead to the next task and come back later to check the compliance state.

     ![](.././media/ws-compliant.png)